qwrwed/yt-dlq/README.md

     - A video will only be downloaded if it hasn't already been seen in a release or a standard playlist.
     - _Artist_ is the video's uploader, _Album_ is "Videos" (subject to change) and _Album Artist_ is the video's uploader.

+You can also provide URLs for a channel's playlists/releases/videos or individual playlists/videos.

 Album art will also be embedded into each file.

 Downloaded files will be organised into folders by album artist/channel, then album/playlist: